mvolkmann/blog/src/remix.md

 Routes can be in deeper subdirectories to require a deeper URL path.

+## Outlet component

+The `Outlet` component rendered in `root.tsx` renders the content of the current page.

 ## Styling

 Global CSS can be defined in a file inside the `app` directory.